loganfoote/imdb_classifier/README.md

 # IMDb Review Sentiment Classifier
-This project provides classical ML and deep learning models for classifying IMDb reviews by negative or positive sentiment.
+This project provides classical ML and deep-learning models for classifying IMDb reviews by negative or positive sentiment.
 We start with data loading and exploratory analysis, followed by text vectorization and training using several classical ML models.

 ## Dataset
 The dataset used is the [IMDb Large Movie Review Dataset](http://www.aclweb.org/anthology/P11-1015), which contains 25,000 training and 25,000 testing reviews.